 Limited Clients.
 Proven Results.

-Licensed to practice law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending Freedom domestic violence cases.
+Licensed to practice law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending Freedom domestic violence cases.
 Call and speak with Robert about your case.
 Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as: